 - Refrain from suspicious sexual contact.
 The most effective way to prevent sexually transmitted infections is to abstain from sexual contact.

 - Aitseri.
-Early vaccination, before sexual contact, is also effective in preventing certain types of STIs.
+Early vaccination, before sexual contact, is also effective in preventing certain types of STDs.
 Vaccines are available for the prevention of human papillomavirus (HPV), hepatitis A and B. Get detailed information about vaccinations from your doctor.

 - Use a condom consistently and correctly.
 Use a new latex condom for each sexual intercourse.